SBCNY/Molecular-Biology-of-the-Cell/Update_history.md

 <b>Update history</b><br>
 <br>
 June 02, 2025
--	We added the new menu ‘Ontologies / Species’ that allows selection of 11 species for the 8 ontologies (and ontology namespaces).
+-	We added the new menu ‘Ontologies / Species’ that allows selection of 11 species for the 8 selectable ontologies (or ontology namespaces).
 If gene-pathway annotations do not exist for a species of interest, the application will map human gene-pathway annotations to the species of interest using NCBI and, if available, MGI orthologues.
 -	We provide Windows and Linux command line code for the download of all third-party datasets used by any functionality of our application.
 -	We introduced a tour for each menu as well as an overall tour and mini tour, explaining the main functionalities of the application.
 -	Besides generating networks that can be visualized using the yED Graph Editor, the application can now also generate networks and style files for import into Cytoscape.